ardatan/graphql-tools/docs/source/index.md

 <h2 id="example">Hello world example</h2>

-To get started with `graphql-tools` right away, run the [example from the Apollo Server docs](https://www.apollographql.com/docs/apollo-server/example.html).
+To get started with `graphql-tools` right away, [See the complete live example in Apollo Launchpad.](https://launchpad.graphql.com/1jzxrj179).

 <h2 id="apollo-server" title="Using with HTTP">Using GraphQL with HTTP</h2>